+1-855-848-1332

 Though studied extensively in the years following Reinitzer’s discovery, it wasn’t until 1927 that Vsevolod Frederiks first devised an electrically-switched light valve called the “Fréedericksz Transition”.
 This is the essential effect of all LCD (Liquid Crystal Display) technology.
 In 1936, the first practical application of the technology was patented by the Marconi Wireless Telegraph company as “The Liquid Crystal Light Valve”.

-Cholesteryl benzoate liquid crystal molecule, chemical structure.
-Liquid crystals have the ability to modulate light.
-They do not emit light, but when oriented properly by and subject to an electric potential, they can be used to change the state of light passing through or reflecting from the liquid crystal depending on an applied electric potential.
 In 1968, George Heilmeier at RCA laboratories first devised a display.
-This first display used a dynamic scattering effect based on ionic currents causing turbulent flow in the liquid crystal, which in turn gave rise to domains which effectively scattered light while current was flowing.
-Meanwhile, without current the flow would stop and the display would become clear.
-This type of display was not suitable for battery operation, but this new display idea kicked off extensive application research in liquid crystals displays.
-Still in the 60s, Heilmeier showed that dye molecules can be switched by liquid crystals and that this allowed an electric field dependent contrast effect.
+This first display used a dynamic scattering effect based on ionic currents causing turbulent flow in the liquid crystal, which in turn gave rise to domains which effectively scattered light while the current was flowing.
+Meanwhile, without current, the flow would stop and the display would become clear.

-In the early 70s – almost simultaneously – Martin Schadt and Wolfgang Helfrich, as well as James Fergasson with support by Alfred Saupe, developed TN displays, which quickly found widespread application in Swiss and Japanese wrist watches.
-In 1984, Terry Scheffer and J. Nehring published and patented super twisted nematic LCDs, which allowed much higher information content in passive displays.
-Also in the 80’s, Clark and Lagerwall developed ferroelectric liquid crystals.
-In the early 90s, the type of liquid crystal the Reinitzer discovered (Cholesteric Liquid Crystals) found its way into display applications.
+In the early ’70s – almost simultaneously – Martin Schadt and Wolfgang Helfrich, as well as James Fergasson with support by Alfred Saupe, developed TN displays, which quickly found widespread application in Swiss and Japanese wrist watches.

 In 1972, T. Peter Brody and his team at Westinghouse developed the first AM (Active Matrix) LCD displays, employing thin film transistors in each picture element to independently control the state of the liquid crystal in each pixel.
 Today, virtually all color LCD panels manufactured are of the AM type.